Pavan9567/Message-Box/README.md

 Full Stack Assignment

 Welcome to the Full Stack Assignment Project.
-This application a simple message box template created by using HTML, CSS, Javascript and PHP for backend development.
+This application contains a simple message box template created by using HTML, CSS, Javascript and PHP for backend development.

 How to run the project locally
 1. Install XAMPP